FelixKrueger/Bismark/Bismark_User_Guide.md

 To see the location of the mapped reads the Bismark output file can be imported into a genome viewer, such as SeqMonk, using the chromosome, start and end positions (this can be useful to identify regions in the genome which display an artefactually high number of aligned reads).
 The alignment output can also be used to apply post-processing steps such as de-duplication (allowing only 1 read for each position in the genome to remove PCR artefacts) or filtering on the number of bisulfite conversion related non-bisulfite mismatches * (please note that such post-processing scripts are not part of the Bismark package).

-* Bisulfite conversion related non-bisulfite mismatches are mismatch positions which have a C in the BS-read but a T in the genome; such mismatches may occur due to the way bisulfite read alignments are performed.
-Reads containing this kind of mismatches are not automatically removed from the alignment output in order not to introduce a bias for methylated reads (please send me an email if you have further questions about this).
+\* Bisulfite conversion related non-bisulfite mismatches are mismatch positions which have a C in the BS-read but a T in the genome; such mismatches may occur due to the way bisulfite read alignments are performed.
+Reads containing this kind of mismatches are not automatically removed from the alignment output in order not to introduce a bias for methylated reads.
 It should be noted that, even though no methylation calls are performed for these positions, reads containing bisulfite conversion related non-bisulfite mismatches might lead to false alignments if particularly lax alignment parameters were specified.

 ### Methylation call

-The methylation call string contains a dot ‘.’ for every position in the BS-read not involving a cytosine, or contains one of the following letters for the three different cytosine methylation contexts (UPPER CASE = METHYLATED, lower case = unmethylated):
+The methylation call string contains a dot `.` for every position in the BS-read not involving a cytosine, or contains one of the following letters for the three different cytosine methylation contexts (UPPER CASE = METHYLATED, lower case = unmethylated):

 - `z` - unmethylated C in CpG context
 - `Z` - methylated C in CpG context